ctd12/SQL/window_functions.md

 | 8    | 5    | E    | 1         | 8    | 5         |
 | 9    | 5    | E    | 2         | 8    | 5         |
 | 10   | 5    | E    | 3         | 8    | 5         |

+To explain the difference, think of ROW_NUMBER as positional.
+RANK is both positional and logical.
+Those two rows are ranked logically the same, but the next row is ranked by the position in the set.
+DENSE_RANK ranks them logically; Col1: 3 is the 3rd unique date.

+## Window Aggregates

 ## Notes